Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-11-gt-ga-notes-dc.md

 \end{aligned}
 $$

-For case 1, the work is dominated by the cost of solving the subproblems.
+For case 1, the work is dominated by the cost of the non-recursive work (i.e., the work done in splitting, merging, or processing the problem outside of the recursion) dominates the overall complexity.

 Case 2: